-Your Friends Aren’t Baller Yet
+Your Friends Aren’t Balling Yet

 A lot of how you spend your money comes down to the people you hang around with.
-Even if you’re not trying to keep up with the joneses, the fact is, we all do it without thinking about it.
+Even if you’re not trying to keep up with the Joneses, the fact is, we all do it without thinking about it.
 But the great thing is that in your 20s, you won’t look weird trying to save money by living in a modest apartment and biking to work.
 Most people in their 20s already do that because they have to.
-As you get older, living modestly starts to look weirder and weirder.
+But as you get older, living modestly starts to look weirder and weirder.

 Pay Off Your Student Loans While You’ve Got The Fewest Expenses Of Your Life

-It’ll only get harder as you start acquiring all the things grown ups are supposed to have.
+It’ll only get harder as you start acquiring all the things grown-ups are supposed to have.
 People in their 30s have to worry about their kids.
 People in their 40s and 50s think about their mortgage and the cost of college for their kids.
 In contrast, in your 20s, you basically just have to worry about yourself.